-Different types of Headphones: IN-EAR, ON-EAR, OVER EAR and OPEN-EAR
+Different types of Headphones: IN-EAR, ON-EAR, OVER-EAR and OPEN-EAR

 Below I have made a pros and cons of different types of headphones.

-In-ear headphones, also called “earphones” or “earbuds”, are small headphones that are placed inside the ear, they fit into the ears.
-They are the most common for sports, and most people already own a pair of these since they are standard segments following the package when you buy smart phones today.
+In-ear headphones also called “earphones” or “earbuds”, are small headphones that are placed inside the ear, they fit into the ears.
+They are the most common for sports, and most people already own a pair of these since they are standard segments following the package when you buy smartphones today.

 Advantages: They are very easy to have with you on the run, as they are very small and almost nothing weighing.
-Most often in-ear headphones are the cheapest, but of course you can find top quality models that are very expensive.
-If you wear glasses, in-ear headphones are the best, as both on-ear and over-ear headphones fits very poorly in combination with glasses.
+Most often in-ear headphones are the cheapest, but of course, you can find top quality models that are very expensive.
+If you wear glasses, in-ear headphones are the best, as both on-ear and over-ear headphones fit very poorly in combination with glasses.
 Another advantage is that during the cold season you can easily wear a cap or headband on the outside.

 Disadvantages: The sound quality is generally a bit poorer than on-ear and over-ear headphones, as they are not large enough to achieve the exact same depth and quality in the music.
-For the ordinary consumer is the quality in most cases adequate, and there are also models that deliver superior quality.
+For the ordinary consumer is the quality in most cases adequate, and some models deliver superior quality.
 It can be a little difficult to find a pair of in-ear headphones that fit your ears perfectly – and if they do not fit perfectly, there is a risk that they will fall out again and again on the runs.
 Fortunately, there are often different sizes of In-Ear phones and it increases the opportunity to find a pair that fits in perfectly.
-If you previously have experienced that your in- ear headphones fall out during the run, you should go for a pair of in-ear headphones with a brace around your ear.
+If you previously have experienced that your In-Ear headphones fall out during the run, you should go for a pair of in-ear headphones with a brace around your ear.
 This ensures that they do not fall out and you do not compromise on the low weight.

 On-ear headphones are somewhat larger than in-ear headphones and, as the name implies, lies on the ears / off the ears.